dhagrow/telepythy/README.md

 $ python -m telepythy ...
 ```

-If no arguments are provided, the service will automatically listen as a server on localhost port 7373.
+With no options, a server will start listening on the default interface and port: `localhost:7373`.

 To use **Telepythy** with a remote service, you must create a profile to either connect to a remote port, or serve on a port, in the config file.